dpwolfe/otucha/README.md

   ```
   grunt
   ```
-2. Build.
+2. Build using the generated project files.
 For example, open the otucha.sln and build if developing on Windows with Visual Studio

 #### What you'll see